brahmharsh/ctm2/README.md

-This project is a multiplayer Parchís (Ludo-like) game built as a minimal monolith: Next.js UI + REST API routes + Socket.IO real-time channel on a single port.
+This project is a multiplayer Parchís (Parcheesi-like) game built as a minimal monolith: Next.js UI + REST API routes + Socket.IO real-time channel on a single port.
 After refactor, the codebase separates concerns into core (business logic), server (runtime + transport handlers), client (browser adapters), and shared utilities.

 ## Getting Started